msanatan/msanatan.github.io/blog/2020/encoding-and-returning-large-json-in-golang/index.md

 > "Premature optimization is the root of all evil" - Donald Knuth (supposedly)

 Don't spend time on optimising how your JSON is encoded unless you know for certain that it's a problem.
-The app I was working on was one of many microservices that leveraged <a rel="nofollow noopener" target="_blank" href="https://www.datadoghq.com/">Datadog</a> an expensive but useful monitoring tool.
+The app I was working on was one of many microservices that leveraged <a rel="nofollow noopener noreferrer" target="_blank" href="https://www.datadoghq.com/">Datadog</a> an expensive but useful monitoring tool.
 With Datadog we traced each request to give us insight on all the microservices that were used.

 Datadog also has a neat ability called *spans*.
 Spans allow us to tag blocks of code as we see fit, further refining the metrics we have.
 I added spans for validating the request, performing the SQL query, encoding it as JSON and returning the response.
 Only then I decided to make a concerted effort into how JSON was encoded, as it took up nearly as much time as the SQL query itself.

 There are many other alternatives to Datadog.
-You can use <a rel="nofollow noopener" target="_blank" href="https://prometheus.io/">Promethues</a>, a popular Open Source metrics and monitoring tool.
-Go's built in <a a rel="nofollow noopener" href="https://golang.org/doc/diagnostics.html#tracing">tracer</a> is quite useful as well.
-I didn't really know where to begin with the tracer but <a rel="nofollow noopener" target="_blank" href="https://about.sourcegraph.com/go/an-introduction-to-go-tool-trace-rhys-hiltner">this article</a> really helped me understand how to use it.
+You can use <a rel="nofollow noopener noreferrer" target="_blank" href="https://prometheus.io/">Promethues</a>, a popular Open Source metrics and monitoring tool.
+Go's built in <a a rel="nofollow noopener noreferrer" href="https://golang.org/doc/diagnostics.html#tracing">tracer</a> is quite useful as well.
+I didn't really know where to begin with the tracer but <a rel="nofollow noopener noreferrer" target="_blank" href="https://about.sourcegraph.com/go/an-introduction-to-go-tool-trace-rhys-hiltner">this article</a> really helped me understand how to use it.

 Get your metrics first!
 Every time you iterate on a fix, use the metrics to confirm that an improvement was made.